Bug report #21409

 Any future changes to the relevant variables in the global_settings are no longer taken into consideration.

 QGIS reading the QGIS.ini after the global_settings.ini

-#2 Updated by Alain FERRATON 11 months ago
+#2 Updated by Alain FERRATON almost 5 years ago

 It is not a question of preventing a user from overwriting a parameter with his own values if it is a deliberate act.